 In addition to traditional news sources like CRN, CompTIA, and Gartner, social media can also help you stay up to date with the latest trends.
 If you’re paying attention to hashtags, especially on Twitter, it’s even easier to notice what’s being talked about.

-We recommend browsing relevant news sources, social media accounts, and feeds at least twice a month to curate and revise an ongoing list of new and notable SEO topics.
+We recommend that you browse relevant news sources, social media accounts, and feeds at least twice a month to curate and revise an ongoing list of new and notable SEO topics.

 Step Two: Check Search Volume